buhfur/ConfigFiles/notes/proxmox.md

 * Updated backup.service to be started after smbd.service & network.service to prevent the backup service from failing in the event the server is restarted and then attempts to run the scheduled backup .

 * Changed /etc/fstab on proxmox root to remount-rw if there are any errors mounting the smb shares

+# 10/28/2024

+* Added x-systemd.automount to /etc/fstab on proxmox root in an attempt to ensure the server has access before attempting to backup
+* also added the prior mentioned fstab option to apply to pool2 as well.